 In such a case, you could think about using yourself or your employees as "brand ambassadors".
 This also goes by the term "corporate influencer".
-However, this is a topic of its own and goes too far for this article, so here is a suitable source on the topic.
+However, this is a topic of its own and goes too far for this article, so here is a suitable source on the subject.

 What suits you and your business?

 I believe that every company has a personality and it should stand by it on social media too.
 I'm aware this is a very personal point of view and you're welcome to disagree with me in the comments below.
 Daimler, for example, is a global and very serious company.
 The soft-drink company Fritz Kola isn't.
 Both should act accordingly.